 Your staff collaborates and communicates between each other in the office, across your practice locations, with your referring physician offices, with patients before and after a visit.
 Provider groups can use HIPAA compliant Messaging for their internal staff, with referring provider offices, patients to collaborate, communicate and get work done faster without adding unnecessary overheads of multiple communication channels.

 A Healthcare CRM helps your marketing team increase your patient pipeline with a patient tracking system.
 A Healthcare CRM integrates directly with your EMR and helps your staff increase patient appointments every day.
 This helps your physician liaisons generate new patient referral sources from neighboring providers while helping your practice management staff close the loop on each referred patient to keep your referring partners happy.
+Our Healthcare IT Services has created healthcare CRMs (internal and SaaS) using Amazon Web Services.

 Physician Referral software